 Having never built a treehouse before, I just made stuff up as I went along.
-I began by mounting two pressure-treated 4 by 6 posts side-by-side between the trees, which I did by clamping them in place with four large bolts; this allowed me to adjust them until they were level.
+I began with two pressure-treated 4x6 posts side-by-side, which I clamped in place between the trees with four large bolts; this allowed me to adjust them until they were level.

 Some visitors mistake it for a hunting blind, which it most assuredly is not.
 I cherish the wildlife on my property, and wish I could put up signs along the perimeter that animals could read so they knew they were safe here, particularly as the area is populated by entirely too many hunters who evidently cannot read the signs meant for them.